alangrainger/obsidian-image-captions/README.md

 ## Use filename as caption

-If you want to use the image filename as the caption, specify `%` as your caption, and it will replace that with the filename (without extension):
+If you want to use the image filename as the caption, specify `%` as the sole text of your caption, and it will replace that with the filename (without extension):

 ```markdown
 ![[image.jpg|%]]